-2 Steven Smith is a director and 10% shareholder of Candy Ventures sarl, which held 2,197,602 ordinary shares in the Company as at 31 December 2021.
+2 Steven Smith is a director and 10% shareholder of Candy Ventures sarl, which held 2,197,602 ordinary shares in the Company as at 31 December 2022.
 In addition, Nick Candy, a director and 90% shareholder of Candy Ventures sarl, is the holder of 135,000 ordinary shares and 120,000 warrants to subscribe for ordinary shares.
-In addition, at the period end, Candy Ventures sarl held 50,000 warrants to subscribe for ordinary shares in connection with the provision of guarantees by SPV Investments Limited (see note 16 to the financial statements)
+At the period end, Candy Ventures sarl also held 50,000 warrants to subscribe for ordinary shares in connection with the provision of guarantees by SPV Investments Limited (see note 16 to the financial statements)

-3 at the period end, Michael Tobin held 300,000 warrants to subscribe for ordinary shares which were granted on his appointment to the Board.
-In addition, Michael Tobin was interested in 50,000 warrants to subscribe for ordinary shares in connection with the provision of guarantees by SPV Investments Limited (see note 16 to the financial statements)
+3 during the period, Michael Tobin exercised 300,000 warrants to subscribe for ordinary shares which were granted on his appointment to the Board.
+In addition, Michael Tobin exercised 50,000 warrants to subscribe for ordinary shares in connection with the provision of guarantees by SPV Investments Limited (see note 16 to the financial statements)